Step 1: Provide Enable with EntityID and single sign-on URL

 Step 2: Retrieve the identity provider public certificate

 To retrieve the identity provider public certificate, you will first be required to access your AD FS server and open the AD FS Management console.
-Within the ‘Certificates’ area, simply locate the AD FS token-signing certificate, download it and email the information to your Client Services team.
+Within the ‘Certificates’ area, simply locate the AD FS token-signing certificate, download it and email the information to your Customer Success team.

 Please note — you may need to zip this file to avoid emails being marked by spam filters.